dotWee/MicroPinner/README.md

 # <img src="art/ic_web.png" height="50px"/> MicroPinner

-MicroPinner is a lightweight dialog-only application, which lets you create your own notifications.
+MicroPinner is a lightweight dialog-only application, that turns your statusbar into a pingboard.
+(You can basically create your own notifications)
-<br>You can also customize the notifications title and content, as well as its priority and visibility (Android 5 or greater only).
+You can also customize the notifications title and content, as well as its priority and visibility (Android 5 or greater only).

 [![Build Status](https://travis-ci.org/dotWee/MicroPinner.svg?branch=master)](https://travis-ci.org/dotWee/MicroPinner)
 [![Issues](https://img.shields.io/github/issues/dotWee/MicroPinner.svg)](https://github.com/dotWee/MicroPinner/issues)